-The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the tion.
-If a distribution consists solely of employer distribution.
+The amount withheld cannot be more than the sum of the cash and the FMV of property (excluding employer securities) received in the distribution.
 If a distribution consists solely of employer securities and cash (\$200 or less) in lieu of fractional shares, no withholding is required.

 To determine your withholding requirements for any designated distribution under section 3405, you must first determine whether the distribution is an eligible rollover distribution.
-See Direct Rollovers on page 3 for a discussion of eligible rollover distributions.
-If the distribution is not an eligible rollover distribution, the rules for periodic payments or nonperiodic distributions apply For purposes of withholding, distributions from any IRA are not eligible rollover distributions.
+See Direct Rollovers, earlier, for a discussion of eligible rollover distributions.
+If the distribution is not an eligible rollover distribution, the rules for periodic payments or nonperiodic distributions apply.
+For purposes of withholding, distributions from any IRA are not eligible rollover distributions.